ddytjq/EEG-Tensorflow/Tensorflow-Android-master/README.md

 # Tensorflow-Android
 It's just demo for my project.
 It will be updated.
 * * *

-Things to do...
-* Image matching to captured screen.
+* Image matching to captured